-This new workshop will be run by Creative Dimension Trust tutor Emma Brassington.
+This new online workshop will be run by Creative Dimension Trust tutor Emma Brassington.

 Masks have the power to protect, hide, disguise and reveal character.
 Cultures across the world have used their transformative qualities in rituals, performances and art.
 Today, the creative industries use masks extensively for theatre, fashion, film, music, performance and more.
 Educational institutions and therapeutic practitioners also use masks as tools within their field.